suleenwong/SQL-Data-Analysis-Projects/README.md

 <br>

 ## **[The World's Oldest Businesses](Worlds-Oldest-Businesses/)**
-PostgreSQL data analysis project in conducting data analysis on:
+PostgreSQL data analysis project using data from BusinessFinancing.co.uk to examine:
 - the world's oldest businesses: when were they founded, and which industries do they belong to?